 Director of Speech-Language Pathology/Chief Operating Officer

 After completing his undergraduate studies, Gary obtained his Master's degree in Speech Communication from Auburn University.
 In practice since 1976, Gary has been with Columbus Speech & Hearing Center since 1981 and serves as the Director of Speech-Language Pathology.
 A member of the American Speech-Language-Hearing Association, he holds the Certificate of Clinical Competence from the organization.
 In his spare time, Gary is involved in ministry through his church, playing guitar with the youth praise band and also participating in weekly jail outreach ministry.
 He also enjoys recording music, singing and is a member of a world-wide online photography group.
-He and wife, Carol, have three grown children, two additional children and one granddaughter who is the subject of his recent photo shoots.
+He and wife, Carol, have three grown children, two additional children, and two grandchildren who are the subjects of his recent photo shoots.